newtfire/newTutorials/ArcGIS.md

 # ArcGIS Tutorials
 ## Introduction to ArcGIS
 ### What is GIS?
-A geographic information system is used to display various types of data within a map-like format.
+A geographic information system is used to display various types of data within a map.
 GIS can connect various types of local data that display the physical geographical locations, as well as additional descriptions.

+Learn More about [GIS](https://www.esri.com/en-us/what-is-gis/overview) here.

 ### ArcGIS Online
 Is a cloud-based software that allows you to build interactive visual maps.
 This is Esri’s web-based mapping platform.
 You will need a License through ArcGIS in order to use it and thankful we have access to ArchGIS through Penn State!